Advising & Curriculum Overview

 - Students receive advanced training in research methods, the ethics involved in conducting clinical research and practice, clinical measurement and assessment, and the impact of culture on mental health.

-- Instructors present dynamic and interactive and interactive instruction.
+- Instructors present dynamic and interactive seminar-style instruction.

-- Classes are held in UMD College Park campus classrooms, offering a focused, distraction-free learning environment.
+- Classes meet in UMD College Park campus classrooms, offering a focused, distraction-free learning environment.

 Upon successful completion, graduates will have mastered the following competencies: